ovcharenkoo/geo-style-keras/README.md

 # Style transfer for generation of realistically textured subsurface models.
 Visualized and explained.

-*Ovcharenko, Oleg, Vladimir Kazei, Daniel Peter, and Tariq Alkhalifah.
+*Ovcharenko Oleg, Vladimir Kazei, Daniel Peter, and Tariq Alkhalifah.
 "Style transfer for generation of realistically textured subsurface models."
 In SEG Technical Program Expanded Abstracts 2019, pp. 2393-2397.
 Society of Exploration Geophysicists, 2019.*

 The notebook in this repository reproduces the workflow for **texture-transfer from an elastic isotropic subsurface model to a prior synthetic distribution**.
 We follow the [(Gatys et al., 2015)](https://arxiv.org/abs/1508.06576) to transfer texture from a [Marmousi II](https://library.seg.org/doi/full/10.1190/1.2172306) benchmark geological model to a background distribution generated using a random Gaussian field.